itsrocchi/HealthCare-Sose/README.md

    ```

 Now the project should be up and running, to use the system go to your browser at page 'http://localhost:5000' and have fun!

+Note: If the web app does not start, manually re-starting the AppointmentSchedulingService container should fix everything.